mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- The pothole is on the PUBLIC FOOTPATH between St Mary's Junior and Infant Schools, 28th September :- [8224338](https://www.fixmystreet.com/report/8224338)
 - Water rising from underneath the new tarmac which was laid last week, 28th September :- [8224164](https://www.fixmystreet.com/report/8224164)
 - Resurfacing finished on Friday but the no parking line is too long and extends beyond dropped kerb.
 Knock on effect is that we have lost a parking space on the roadside, 28th September :- [8224155](https://www.fixmystreet.com/report/8224155)
 - Pedestrian barrier damage, 28th September :- [8223903](https://www.fixmystreet.com/report/8223903)